 I am always a fan of Indonesian cuisine and I was craving for it since I came back from Bali 2 months ago.
-Till my friend introduce me Dancing Fish which serve Malay-Indo with combination of Malaysia and West Java which also following the trading route of Chinese Dutch Indian base back on their history.
+Till my friend introduce me Dancing Fish at Bangsar Shopping Center which serve Malay-Indo with combination of Malaysia and West Java which also following the trading route of Chinese Dutch Indian base back on their history.

 On the table, this beautiful preserve flowers are place on the table and you can purchase them if you are keen.
 Can just ask the staff or can purchase it online at Lavieflo